 - A. Grantee agrees to comply with all terms and conditions of this Grant Agreement.
-Review and approval by the BSCC is solely for the purpose of proper administration of grant funds, and shall not be deemed to relieve or restrict the Grantee's responsibility. - B. Grantee is responsible for the performance of all project activities identified in Attachment 1: Application for Funding/Grant Proposal, and Attachment 2: JAG Year-Two Application for Funding, and Attachment 3: JAG Year-Three Application for Funding. - C. Grantee shall immediately advise the BSCC of any significant problems or changes that arise during the course of the project.
+Review and approval by the BSCC is solely for the purpose of proper administration of grant funds and shall not be deemed to relieve or restrict the Grantee's responsibility. - B. Grantee is responsible for the performance of all project activities identified in Attachment 1: 2018 JAG Request for Proposals, and Attachment 2: 2018 JAG Application for Funding. - C. Grantee shall immediately advise the BSCC of any significant problems or changes that arise during the course of the project.